-Hunting Maine whitetail is different than hunting deer in other states.
+Hunting Maine whitetail is different than hunting deer in other states, and getting into the Maine Big Buck Club is no easy task.
 Whereas deer hunting in some states is on leased land with deer feeders and food plots, in Maine you pretty much just walk into the woods and start hunting, private land or public (unless it’s posted).
 From my biased perspective, this is more like “true” hunting.
 Watching some of these ESPN hunting shows I see people sitting behind a blind and then some monster buck strolls by and the hunters whisper things like “this is the 3rd buck we’ve seen this morning, this looks like a good one.”

 That just doesn’t happen in Maine.
 You’re lucky to just SEE a deer – any deer, let alone getting a shot opportunity.
 Unless you’re going on a private land, guided hunt, Maine deer don’t march their way to food plots.
 If you want to hunt a “food plot”, you find a big oak tree dropping acorns, beech trees, a patch of clover in the woods, etc. Other styles of hunting might work for some people, but if I’m going to hunt deer, I want to hunt deer, not sit in a comfy stand sipping coffee and waiting for 8:37 am when bucks are scheduled to walk by.